paviSaravanan/ML_Reinforcement-Learning/README.md

 Hence this is a dynamic process.
 We are recording it in real time.
 So, we are going for reinforcement learning approach.
 This model is built by implementing UCB algorithm.

+FOLLOWING IMAGE IS THE RESULT WE OBTAINED BY IMPLEMENTING UCB ALGORITHM ON 'Ads_CTR_Optimisation'DATASET

 ![reinforcesnip](https://user-images.githubusercontent.com/90599757/133765062-748543c9-1b51-4e30-9abb-467c73a3244f.PNG)